Ais kacang

 Traditionally, an ice shaving machine is used to churn out the shaved ice used in the dessert, originally hand cranked but now more often motorised.
-Many Southeast Asian coffee shops, hawker centres and food courts sell this dessert.
+Many coffee shops, hawker centres and food courts sell this dessert.

 History

-Early versions of ais kacang was first known to have been prepared around the time before and after the First World War, where the costs of ice manufacturing was becoming more affordable.
-An earlier variant of the Singaporean dish was described as green, made from shaved ice, paired with syrups, soaked seeds and seaweed jelly and was sold mainly by street vendors.
+Early versions of ice kacang was first known to have been prepared around the time before and after the First World War, where costs of manufacturing ice (in air batu or ais) became more affordable.
+An earlier variant of the Singaporean dish was described as green, made from shaved ice, paired with syrups, "soaked seeds" and seaweed jelly and was sold mainly by street vendors.
 The dish underwent many different alterations and variants throughout the history of Singapore, where during the 1920s, one version of it was described as shaved ice topped with rose water, lime or liquorice.
-A version of the dish, known as Kachang mera, was also sold during the 1930s.
-By the 1940s, the version of the dish described as having "shaved ice heaped into a little mountain", topped with red beans, "a Chinese grape-like fruit", syrup, and condensed or evaporated milk, similar to how it is being prepared today, began to appear.
+A version of the dish, known as kachang mera using canned adzuki (in Malay: kacang merah "red bean", hence named such) was also sold during the 1930s.
+By the 1940s, the version of the dish described as having "shaved ice heaped into a little mountain", topped with red/adzuki beans, "a Chinese grape-like fruit", syrup, and condensed or evaporated milk, similar to how it is being prepared today, began to appear.
 Some earlier variants of ais kacang are no longer sold, such as the ice ball version of the dessert, which was popular during the 1950s and 1960s.